RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

 ![store_xxs.png](/assets/img/githubpost/xxs_1.png)

-### Labs
+## Labs
-Just for demostration, I completed a few labs on [PortSwigger Academy](https://portswigger.net/web-security/all-labs#cross-site-scripting) to show how this vulnerability can lead to:
+Just for demostration, I completed some labs on [PortSwigger Academy](https://portswigger.net/web-security/all-labs#cross-site-scripting) to show how this vulnerability can lead to:

-#### 1. DOM-based XSS in document.write sink using source location.search
+### 1. DOM-based XSS in document.write sink using source location.search
 The target application use `document.write()` function to display content from `location.search`, which comes from the URL query string.
 Allows users to modify the URL, and to inject and execute arbitrary scripts in the page.
 <details markdown="1">
   <summary>Click me to expand the process</summary>